 Professor Joel Lee Tye Beng - Chairman

-Joel Lee is an Associate Professor at the Faculty of Law, the National University of Singapore.
+Joel Lee is a Professor at the Faculty of Law, the National University of Singapore.
 Joel co-pioneered the teaching of Negotiation and Mediation in the Singapore Universities and has played a significant role in furthering the development of mediation in Singapore, not just in education but in practice.
 A graduate of Victoria University of Wellington and Harvard Law Schools, Joel is a senior consultant with CMPartners (USA) and a principal mediator with and the Training Director of the Singapore Mediation Centre.

 Joel is an adjudicator with the Financial Industry Disputes Resolution Centre and a member of the ADR Advisory Council of the Subordinate Courts of Singapore.
 He is also a member of the International Mediation Institute's Independent Standards Commission and Intercultural Taskforce and was a key member of the Ministry of Law’s Working Group on International Commercial Mediation.

 Joel has taught overseas at the University of Copenhagen (Denmark), University of Law, Economics and Science of Aix-Marseille (Aix-en-Provence France) and Anglia Law School (UK) and is the co-editor and co-author of the book "An Asian Perspective on Mediation" and the General Editor for the Asian Journal on Mediation.
 Joel was recently awarded the Outstanding Educator Award which is the National University of Singapore's highest teaching award.

 Irena Vanenkova - Director